Concordium/concordium.github.io/source/mainnet/net/resources/glossary.rst

 Round
 =====

 Replaces slots in the Concordium BFT protocol.
 In each round, a predetermined leader among the bakers should produce a block.
 Round leaders are determined each epoch, defined as a fixed time duration.
-The leaders are determined from a leader election nonce that is updated each epoch.
-To update the leader election nonce the first block (the trigger block) after the nominal epoch time must be finalized.
-When this happens the chain starts a new epoch with the new leader election nonce set.
-When finalizers see the proof for the trigger block they stop signing additional blocks in the current epoch.
-When a baker sees the finalization proof it will bake in the new epoch.
-The leader election nonce is based on the block hashes up to the trigger block of the current epoch.
+Rounds are an index to a block or timeout.

 .. _glossary-rust: